rfshelley/Documentation/smartapp-web-services-developers-guide/tutorial-part1.rst

   [{"name":"Kitchen 2","value":"off"},{"name":"Living room window","value":"off"}]

 To turn the switch on or off, call the /switches endpoint using a PUT request.
-Again, you'll need to substitute your unique endpoing and API key:
+Again, you'll need to substitute your unique endpoint and API key:

 .. code-block:: bash